#Saale #LongNightOfMuseums #LongNightOfScience

 In the summer months, life in Halle takes place on the streets.
 The pub-lined Ulrichstrasse is especially popular.
-The café „Roter Horizont“ serves delicious hot beverages, such as hot chocolate flavoured with chilli or coconut and cinnamon.
 Among the rows of houses in the Paulusviertel, cosy bars have established themselves.
 Here, you can get together with fellow students in a homely living-room atmosphere.
-Relaxing in the armchairs or sofas at „Colonne Morris“, you feel almost like you’re in your own home.

 One annual highlight is the final semester party of the art and design students.
 Burg Giebichenstein and the Design-Campus then turn into one huge party zone where everyone dances outdoors until dawn.

 There are also several nice spots within the town on the banks of the river Saale where you can relax and unwind.
 At Hufeisensee, you’ll feel like you’re in the middle of the country.
 You can get to the lake from Marktplatz in just 15 minutes by public transport.
-And it’s just a 20-minute train ride to , a buzzing university city.
+And it’s just a 20-minute train ride to , a buzzing city with several higher education institutions.

 Cities similar to Halle